Parisson/Telemeta/README.rst

 This web audio CMS is exclusively based on open source modules and can be run on any Unix or Linux system.
 It is mostly written in Python and JavaScript.

-The processing engine of Telemeta is a separate project called `TimeSide <https://github.com/yomguy/timeside/>`_ as an open web audio pocessing framework written in Python.
+The processing engine of Telemeta is provided by `TimeSide <https://github.com/yomguy/timeside/>`_, an open web audio processing framework written in Python.

 Changes